vele616/monorepo/packages/jobboard/website/content/jobs/front-end-three-js-engineer-remote-virtually-human-studio-dcQYD.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/virtually-human-studio"
 companyWebsite: "http://vhslab.com/"
-summary: "Virtually Human Studio is looking for a front-end three.js engineer that has 3+ year experience building in three js, plus sound knowledge of other real-time applications such as unity and/or unreal and a passion for new technologies."
+summary: "Virtually Human Studio is looking for a Front-end Three.js Engineer that has 3+ year experience building in three js, plus sound knowledge of other real-time applications such as unity and/or unreal and a passion for new technologies."
 summaryBackup: "Love #javascript, #reactjs, #unity?
 Check out this job post!"
-featured: 20
+featured: 10
 ---

 ## Description